dirv/meal-planner-workshop/README.md

 ## Getting started

-   1. Fork this repo
+   1. Fork this repo on your own GitHub acccount.
-   2. Clone your fork
+   2. Clone your fork to your local machine.
    3. Ensure you meet the prerequisites by installing the software mentioned in the Prerequisites section below.
    4. Follow the steps in the Building section.